no code implementations • 31 Jan 2023 • Jonathan Wider, Jakob Kruse, Nils Weitzel, Janica C. Bühler, Ullrich Köthe, Kira Rehfeld

 no code implementations • 30 Aug 2022 • Robert Schmier, Ullrich Köthe, Christoph-Nikolas Straehle

-We use a self-supervised feature extractor trained on the auxiliary dataset and train a normalizing flow on the extracted features by maximizing the likelihood on in-distribution data and minimizing the likelihood on the auxiliary dataset.
+We use a self-supervised feature extractor trained on the auxiliary dataset and train a normalizing flow on the extracted features by maximizing the likelihood on in-distribution data and minimizing the likelihood on the contrastive dataset.

 1 code implementation • 29 Jul 2022 • Malte Tölle, Ullrich Köthe, Florian André, Benjamin Meder, Sandy Engelhardt